Columbia Contact Tracing Program

 Respecting your privacy and confidentiality is paramount.
 Your identity will not be revealed to any contacts, unless you agree to such disclosure, or disclosing the information is absolutely necessary to protect the health and safety of others.
 Your school or department will be notified that there is a case of COVID-19, so they can manage the appropriate facilities cleaning and broader school or departmental notification, but your name and other identifying information will not be shared.
 Any broad notification will only state that “a case of COVID-19 has been identified,” and your identity will remain private.

-Close contacts are defined as someone who has been within 6 feet of an individual with COVID-19 for 10 minutes or more during the time that individual was infectious (2 days prior to symptom onset or 2 days prior to testing if they have no symptoms).
+Close contacts are defined as someone who has been within 6 feet of an individual with COVID-19 for a cumulative total of 10 or more minutes over a 24 hour period during the time that individual was infectious (2 days prior to symptom onset or 2 days prior to testing if they have no symptoms).
 These contacts are identified by interviewing the person who tested positive.
 The Contact Tracing Team notifies these contacts that they have been in close contact with a person with COVID-19 (without revealing the identify of that individual) and provides them with guidance on quarantine and testing.

 You will be notified of your exposure (but will not be told who you were exposed to, in order to protect their privacy).
 You will be encouraged to quarantine for 14 days after your last exposure as indicated by the case.
 You can get tested on day 8 of your quarantine, though you will have to compete the 14-day quarantine, even if you test negative.
 You should monitor your symptoms daily during this 14-day period, including checking your temperature twice daily and watching for other COVID-19 symptoms such as cough or shortness of breath.
 If you develop symptoms, you should promptly isolate and call your primary care provider or your campus health service.